-- (a) Applications for State Small Water Systems shall meet the requirements of 22 CCR Sections 64211 through 64217. - (b) Applications for State Small Water System permits shall be made to the Administrative Authority and shall contain all information that the Administrative Authority requires to achieve the purpose of this chapter.
+- (a) Applications for State Small Water Systems shall meet the requirements of 22 CCR Sections 64211 through 64217.
+Applications for state small water system permits shall be made to the enforcing agency and shall contain all information that the enforcing agency requires to achieve the purpose of this chapter.
+This application shall be made in writing and signed by the applicant or designated agent on such forms as may be prescribed by the enforcing agency.
+A fee in an amount specified in the current board of supervisors fee resolution adopted pursuant to this chapter shall accompany the application. - (b) Applications for State Small Water System permits shall be made to the Administrative Authority and shall contain all information that the Administrative Authority requires to achieve the purpose of this chapter.
 This application shall be made in writing and signed by the applicant or designated agent on such forms as may be prescribed by the Administrative Authority.
 A fee in an amount specified in the current Board of Supervisors fee resolution adopted pursuant to this chapter shall accompany the application.
-An application for the construction or modification of State Small Water Systems shall include the following information: - (1) All items required for a Multiple-Parcel Water System application as specified in section 34B-5; - (2) For new State Small Water Systems not in existence on November 12, 1991, legal documentation indicating that the record owners of the properties to be served by the proposed water system have incorporated into an association organized under the Corporations Code Sections 18000 through 18420. - (c) The design, supervision and certification of the construction or modification of a State Small Water System shall be performed by a California Registered Civil Engineer with registration that is active and in good standing from the appropriate state licensing or certification board.
+The design, supervision and certification for the construction or modification of a state small domestic water system shall be performed by a California registered civil engineer with registration which is active and in good standing from the appropriate state licensing or certification board.
+An application Application for the construction or modification of a State Small Water Systems shall state small domestic water system must include, but not limited to, the following information: - (1) All items required for a Multiple-Parcel Water System multiple-parcel domestic water system application as specified in section 34B-5;

+- (2) For new State Small Water Systems state small water systems not in existence on November 12, 1991, legal documentation indicating that the record owners of the properties to be served by the proposed water system have incorporated into an association organized under Title 3 of Division 3 of the Corporations Code, Section 18000 through 18420 title 3 of division 3 of the Corporations Code, section 20000 et seq. - (c) The design, supervision and certification of the construction or modification of a State Small Water System shall be performed by a California Registered Civil Engineer with registration that is active and in good standing from the appropriate state licensing or certification board.

 Sec.
-34B-7. - Special conditions.
+34B-7 8. - Special conditions.

-Permits issued pursuant to this chapter may be conditioned by the Administrative Authority in any manner necessary to carry out the purpose of this chapter.
+Permits issued pursuant to this chapter may be conditioned by the Administrative Authority If the enforcing agency issues a permit pursuant to sections 34B-5, 34B-6 and 34B-7 of this chapter, it may condition the permit in any manner necessary to carry out the purpose of this chapter.

 Sec.
-34B-8. - Permit approval.
+34B-8 9. - Permit approval.